MrRed4/tictactoe/README.md

-Tic-Tac-Toe game created following <a href='www.theodinproject.com'>The Odin Project</a>
+Tic-Tac-Toe game made following <a href='www.theodinproject.com'>The Odin Project</a>